ThePeej/prayers-rails-app/NOTES.md

 To Do

-Finish add member feature (nested form writer?)
+Finish add member feature (nested form writer?) (potentially move to edit group page within group form to use fields_for properly...... hopefully)

 Add prechecked option for prayer if user has no groups